 Supporting Veterans and Their Families with Higher Education

 The Wisconsin GI Bill provides a waiver of tuition and fees, administered by participating University of Wisconsin (UW) System institutions and Wisconsin Technical Colleges.
+Eligible students may receive up to 128 credits or eight semesters of tuition remission at a participating institution.
 For more details, visit:

 Eligibility – Veteran Students